jacobenget/jacobenget.github.io/docs/index.md

 [^7]: I believe WebAssembly has a shot at really changing how we build software, and I'm inspired by how well designed and led this effort seems to be.
 [^8]: Admittedly, this list is a bit subjective, and somewhat US-specific.
 [^9]: Details of significant accomplishments are in my [resume](/resume).
+[^10]: And getting a crash course on the choppy waters of startup financing, ugh.

 </div>